Rockwool Logo

-The Rockwool logo is associated with the products the company manufactures.
+The Rockwool logo is associated with the company’s products.
 It reflects the main characteristics of stone wool building materials: durability, reliability, and safety.
 At the same time, the sign is filled with internal energy and dynamism, indicating the manufacturer’s desire to develop innovative technologies.

 Meaning and History

 The company’s visual mark is strong and consistent, like a rock.
 It has not changed over the years.
-Its presumed appearance dates to after 1995, when the company adopted its present name and began trading on the stock exchange.
+Its presumed date of appearance is after 1995, when the company adopted its present name and began trading on the stock exchange.

 What is Rockwool?